 What to look for in your first startup...

 - Make sure the company allows access to senior leadership (founders or division heads).
 If it doesn’t, you’ll have trouble learning the lessons of startup hacking and growth from people with some experience.

 - Ensure your startup has at least achieved product-market fit so you can actually focus on growth and entrepreneurship.
 If the company is still pre-product and pre-revenue then you’ll desperately be seeking capital rather than learning how to implement and grow.

 - Any good manager/founder should let you own a project or area.
 This is important because it is the best way for you to test your own research, analysis and real-world implementation.
 If find yourself being constantly micromanaged you might as well be at a huge firm with more security and frameworks to teach you the way of the widget-maker.

-While not central, an additional characteristic of great startups are founding teams that have previously ran similar organisations, raised significant capital and built great products.
+NOTE: While not central, an additional characteristic of great startups are founding teams that have previously run similar organisations, raised significant capital and built great products.